TIQQUNEI HA-ZOHAR MARGALYA ENGLISH TRANSLATION - 7 VOL. SET

 Why should I pre-order my set?

 Tiqqunei ha-Zohar Margalya will have a limited print run.
 In order to ensure you secure one of these beautiful sets for your bookshelf, we encourage you to buy as early as possible.
-Pre-ordering your set is the best way to make sure you secure your copy.
+Pre-ordering your set is the best way to make sure you have your copy.

 Pre-order purchasers will not only be early readers of this historic publication, but they will also have the satisfaction of knowing they have played a part in helping to bring it to the world.